lock3/wg21/paper.md

 Note that splices cannot synthesize new declarations.
 They are almost entirely referential, with the one exception being expression splices (Section [](#splice.expr)).
-The injection operator described in Section 7.2 can be used to create new declarations.
+The injection operator described in Section [](#inject.code) can be used to create new declarations.

 The following sections discuss various properties of the splice